The NEW Challenges of Marketing on FACEBOOK & How to Overcome Them

 The Challenges with Advertising on Facebook

-Because of U.S. elections and Facebook’s increased censoring of content, even doing paid advertising on Facebook is difficult.
+Doing paid advertising on Facebook is challenging.
 (Which is one of the reasons I don’t provide the service.
 I encourage organic (non-paid) content marketing.)
 However, I recently helped a client set up a Facebook ad.
 She relaunched a nonprofit and wanted to reach a new market.
 When she had the nonprofit before, she grew her Facebook likes to over 2000.
 Unfortunately, since it’s been dormant for several years, we needed to reach those followers.

 We noticed that organic posts were only getting a reach of 9.
 Yes, 9.
 Out of 2000!
 That’s why she wanted to do an ad.
 We went through Facebook’s Business Suite and built a carousel ad with several graphics in a slide show.
 We picked the audience and sent it off to be approved.
 It was rejected.

 Of course, they don’t tell us WHY it was rejected.
 They just said it violated its usage terms and gave us a link.
-We looked at the audience and the text in the ad, took out some people in the audience, removed text that might offend their sensitive algorithm, and resent it.
+We looked at the audience and the text in the ad, reduced the audience, removed text that might offend their sensitive algorithm, and resent it.
 It was rejected AGAIN.

-At that point, it’s useless trying to argue with their computer.
+At that point, it’s useless to try to argue with their computer.
 You can drive yourself crazy trying to figure out what word or phrase is offending it.
-I suggested going to their advertising department to work with a live human being.
-Evidently, they have an employee shortage and don’t offer the ad coaching service at this time.
+Unfortunately, unless you’re a verified creator or business, you won’t be able to get customer support.

 Spending money advertising on social media SHOULD NOT BE THIS DIFFICULT!

-Nevertheless, keep in mind that Facebook is not the only game in town!
+Moreover, keep in mind that Facebook is not the only game in town!
 You can advertise on Instagram without going through Facebook.
 There’s also Pinterest for the B2C market and LinkedIn for B2B.
-Likewise, YouTube is a good place to get high exposure for both.
-Additionally, you have the relatively new ones like Gab, Gettr, Parler, MeWe, and Rumble.
-Other digital advertising outlets are popular blogs and magazines that your target frequents.
+Similarly, YouTube is a good place to get high exposure for both.
+Other digital advertising outlets are popular blogs and magazines that your target audience frequents.

 If you struggle with how to put a strategy together, I can help you with that.
 Click here to schedule a free 15-minute call.